 What Are the Challenges in Designing Artificial Hearts?

-An Artificial Heart is a life-saving device for people who are waiting for a suitable donor for a heart transplant.
-Although an artificial heart is designed to compensate for the loss of function of your heart, it is not a permanent treatment and is only a temporary transplant until you get a suitable donor.
-Designing artificial hearts can be quite a challenge, but artificial hearts are needed to save lives.
+An Artificial Heart is a life-saving device that takes over the function of your diseased heart.
+But here is an interesting part: Although an artificial heart is designed to improve circulation, it is not a permanent treatment and is only a temporary transplant until you get a suitable donor.

 What is an Artificial Heart?